zhaozhixu/TensorLight/README.md

     cd TensorLight
     ```

-2. Build
+2. Build and install

     Use `make` to compile the library and run the tests.
+Then `make install`
+    to install the library files and headers into the installation directory,
+    or `sudo make install` if you don't have the permissions with the
+    installation directory.

     There are some options to custom your building and installation process.
     You can just append those options after `make`, such as
     ```
+    make WITH_CUDA=1
-    make WITH_CUDA=1 INSTALL_DIR=/usr/local
+    sudo make install INSTALL_DIR=/usr/local
     ```

+    `make` options:
     * WITH_CUDA=[option] set to 1 if you want to build with CUDA

+    `make install` and `make uninstall` options:
     * INSTALL_DIR=[installation directory] default is /usr/local
     * PKGCONFIG_DIR=[pkgconfig directory] default is /usr/lib/pkgconfig

-3. Install

-    Use `make install` to install the library files and headers into installation
-    directory, or `sudo make install` if you don't have the permissions with the
-    installation directory.

-4. Other `make` options
+3. Other `make` options

     Use `make info` to see other `make` options.
     Especially, you can use `make clean` to clean up the build directory and all